Exploration • Adventure • Competition

 • Weaker immune system

 It varies.
-I recommend to get closer to your country’s institution.
-In France, it is Trans-Forme, in the US, it runs by state (e.g. SoCal),… They are your local points of contact for many local events from a local cycling or run race to national games.
-Should you want to attend continental or world games, they will also help you in the selection and registration process as it also varies from country to country.
+I recommend to get closer to your country’s institution / association.
+In the US, it runs by state (e.g. SoCal),… They are your local points of contact for many local events from a local cycling or run race to national games.
+Should you want to attend national, continental or world games, they will also help you in the selection and registration process as it also varies from country to country.
 Some games are allowed for people on dialysis, some aren’t.

 Yes!
 You will meet an amazing community who has been through similar life events.
 There are mostly 3 levels of Transplant Games: